 The Legal Implications of Selling a House with Structural Defects

-Failure to provide accurate information may result in serious legal implications, such as litigation or financial penalties.
+Failure to provide accurate information may result in profound legal implications, such as litigation or financial penalties.
 Sellers should be aware of the state’s property disclosure form regulations and be completely upfront regarding the condition of their home’s foundation.

 How to Price Your Home Competitively Despite Foundation Problems